ABOUT THE Society

 Research Chair - Rose Kuhar

-Newsletter - Editor Janet Haseley, Graphics and Lay out Dennis Murphy, Contributing writer - Rose Kuhar
+Newsletter - Editor Karen Haseley, Graphics and Layout Dennis Murphy, Contributing writer - Rose Kuhar

 • Home